nds-org/nbi-pilot/README.md

 * Your account will be approved by NDS staff

 ### NBI MongoDB in Labs Workbench
 The Labs Workbench system now contains a copy of the NBI MongoDB created using the [ProjectNBI](https://github.com/kaleoyster/ProjectNBI) process.
-This database contains the complete set of records for all states.
+This database contains the complete set of records (17 million) for all states.
 Indexes have been created on the structureNumber, stateCode, and year.

 The [kubernetes](/kubernetes) directory contains the YAML file used to create the nbi-mongo instance.